01-edu/public/subjects/devops/code-keeper/audit/README.md

 - `Approval`: Require manual approval to proceed with deployment to the `production environment`.
 This step should involve stakeholders and ensure the application is ready for production.
 - `Deploy to Production`: Deploy the application to the `production environment`, ensuring zero downtime and a smooth rollout.

-###### Are the Deploy to Staging, Approval, and Deploy to Production stages implemented correctly in the CD pipeline for each repository?
+###### Are the "Deploy to Staging", "Approval", and "Deploy to Production" stages implemented correctly in the CD pipeline for each repository?

 ##### Review the functionality of pipelines: